JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 ### Ubuntu

-I use a windows 11 laptop for running all the software in this blog.
+I use a Windows 11 laptop for running all the software in this blog.
 Even though I use Windows, that doesn't mean I run the software in Windows natively.
 While the prerequisites listed below can run natively in Windows, I find the linux version of ODBC to be more configurable and user friendly.
 This is why I choose to use a Ubuntu image in WSL (Windows Subsystem for Linux) on my windows laptop.
 Ubuntu is one of the most widely used linux distributions, with a vast user community and loads of resources on the web.
 So by using a Ubuntu distro running in WSL on my Windows laptop, I get the best of both worlds.

 {% wrap "px-2 mt-8 rounded-lg pb-2 border border-gray-300 bg-gray-100" %}